PaulDance/xr/README.md

 ## Usage

 Once the plugin successfully sourced, one can then start to use the provided `xr` shell function.
-Type `xr help` to get started with a more detailled overview of its capacities.
+Type `xr help` to get started with a more detailed overview of its capacities.

 ## Contributing